RaymondLoranger/io_ansi_table/README.md

 ]
 ```

-Otherwise all 3 margins will default to 0.
+Otherwise all 3 margins default to 0.

 ## Example